speguero/powerpkg/README.md

 ,,,,,,,,
 ```

-For more information on the variety of paramaters utilized within a task entry, refer to the Package File segment of [Section](#section) for a list of said parameters, or review the following information below:
+For more information on the variety of parameters utilized within a task entry, refer to the Package File segment of [Section](#section) for a list of said parameters, or review the following information below:

 #### `TaskName`